 Income from dividends (including permanent fund), interest, rent royalties, or income from estates or trusts

-Savings accounts (average balance of past 6 month’s activity, divided by 6 months’ equal monthly portion of income).
+Savings accounts (average balance of past 6 month’s activity, divided by 6 months’ equal monthly portion of income)

 How do I qualify?

 All applicants are asked to provide proof of household income and family size to qualify for discounted fees.
 There is a 30 day grace period from the date of your visit to the time the application needs to be returned.
 If the application is not returned within 30 days, you will be responsible for 100% of charges.
-If the application is returned within 30 days and the patient qualifies on the scale, adjustments will be made starting with the date of the application was provided to the patient.
-Information will be updated once every year, or anytime your income, household size and/or medical insurance status changes.
+If the application is returned within 30 days and the patient qualifies on the scale, adjustments will be made starting with the date the application was provided to the patient.
+Information will be updated once every year, or anytime your income, household size, and/or medical insurance status changes.
 It is your responsibility to keep an up to date sliding scale application with IFHS.

 Forms Required